Marlene Dietrich: Legacy

-The U.S. Government awarded Dietrich the Medal of Freedom for her war work.
-Dietrich has been quoted as saying this was the honor of which she was most proud in her life.
-They also awarded her with the Operation Entertainment Medal.
-The French Government made her a Chevalier (later upgraded to Commandeur) of the Légion d'honneur and a Commandeur of the Ordre des Arts et des Lettres.
+The U.S. government awarded Dietrich the Medal of Freedom for her war work.
+Dietrich has been quoted as saying this was the honor of which she was proudest in her life.
+They also awarded her the Operation Entertainment Medal.
+The French government made her a Chevalier (later upgraded to Commandeur) of the Légion d'honneur and a Commandeur of the Ordre des Arts et des Lettres.
 Her other awards include the Medallion of Honor of the State of Israel, the Fashion Foundation of America award and a Chevalier de l'Ordre de Leopold (Belgium).

 Dietrich is referenced in a number of popular 20th century songs, including Rodgers and Hart's "The Most Beautiful Girl in the World" (1935), Peter Sarstedt's "Where Do You Go To, My Lovely?"
-(1969), Suzanne Vega's "Marlene On The Wall" (1985), Peter Murphy (musician)'s "Marlene Dietrich's Favourite Poem" (1989), and Madonna's "Vogue" (1990).
-She is the inspiration for the song "Blue Heaven" from Public Service Broadcasting's 2021 album Bright Magic and the 2021 Black Midi album Cavalcade contains the song 'Marlene Dietrich'.
+(1969), Suzanne Vega's "Marlene on the Wall" (1985), Peter Murphy's "Marlene Dietrich's Favourite Poem" (1989), and Madonna's "Vogue" (1990).
+She is the inspiration for the song "Blue Heaven" from Public Service Broadcasting's 2021 album Bright Magic and the 2021 Black Midi album Cavalcade contains the song "Marlene Dietrich".

-In 2000 a German biopic ,Marlene, was made, directed by Joseph Vilsmaier and starring Katja Flint as Dietrich.
+In 2000, a German biopic, Marlene, was released.
+The biopic was directed by Joseph Vilsmaier and starred Katja Flint as Dietrich.

 On 27 December 2017, she was given a Google Doodle on the 116th anniversary of her birth.
 The doodle was designed by American drag artist Sasha Velour, who cites Dietrich as a big inspiration due to her "gender-bending" fashion and political views.
 Sasha portrayed Marlene during her time at competitive reality series RuPaul's Drag Race.

-On 14 May 2020, she was part of an Entertainment Weekly cover celebrating LBGTQ celebrities.
+On 14 May 2020, she was part of an Entertainment Weekly cover celebrating LGBTQ celebrities.

+In 2023, artist William Kentridge included a drawing of Dietrich in his solo museum exhibition at The Broad in Los Angeles.